fgcz/bfabricPy/README.md

 # B-Fabric Application WSDL Interface
-this is all about connecting bfabric to the application.
+This is all about lsunching applications out of the B-Fabric system.

 ![bfabric.py UML](/images/classes_No_Name.png)